rahatji/rahatji.github.io/README.md

 #### Installing Git
-1. Visit and follow instructions on this [link](https://github.com/git-guides/install-git) for installiing git in your system
+1. Visit and follow instructions on this [link](https://github.com/git-guides/install-git) for installing git in your system

 #### Creating an Account
 1. Go to [GitHub](https://github.com/)
-2. Select Sign up
+2. Click on Sign up
 3. Enter your email first and then set your password
 4. Then enter your username
 5. Verify your account from your email address and you are all set